pmachata/dwgrep/doc/index.rst

 Dwgrep is a tool, an associated language (called Zwerg) and a library (libzwerg) for querying Dwarf (debuginfo) graphs.
-If you want to find out more about Dwarf, check out a `short introductory text`__ or download a `Dwarf standard`__.
+If you want to find out more about Dwarf, check out an `introduction to the DWARF Debugging Format`__ or download the `Dwarf standard`__.
 But you can also pretend that Dwarf is like XML, except nodes are called DIE's.
 That, and perusing the output of ``eu-readelf -winfo``, should be enough to get you started.

 .. __: http://www.dwarfstd.org/doc/Debugging%20using%20DWARF.pdf
 .. __: http://dwarfstd.org/Download.php